lauramazzuca21/computer-graphics/README.md

 The library used is OpenGL 4.6 (Compatibility Profile) with Mesa 21.0.3, supported by GLEW 2.1.0.

+> The commits in this repo follow the [Gitmoji](https://gitmoji.carloscuesta.me/) guide.

 ## Lab 00 - 3D Cube
 Given the Lab00 setup, modify it to:
 - [x] draw a single cube